rickard-von-essen/packer-parallels/README.md

 If you find any bugs please open a issue at [github](https://github.com/rickard-von-essen/packer-parallels/issues).

 ## Contributing
-If you have any improvments open a pull request at [github](https://github.com/rickard-von-essen/packer-parallels/pulls).
+If you have any improvements open a pull request at [github](https://github.com/rickard-von-essen/packer-parallels/pulls).

 ## License